Yasholo/AWS-Devops/AWS-Projects/AWS-terraform-multi-tier-architecture/readme.md

 - **Infrastructure as Code (IaC):** Implement infrastructure deployment and management using Terraform, enabling version-controlled, repeatable, and consistent infrastructure configurations.

 ## 🌠 Key Features and Components:

 ### [Networking](./modules/network/)

    * **VPC**: Isolated network for your infrastructure.
    * **Subnets**: Public and private subnets for better segregation.
+   * **internet gateway**: It provide two-way public connectivity to applications running in AWS Regions and/or in Local Zones.
+   * **route tables**: It contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

 ### [Security](./modules/security_group/)